google/mundane/boringssl/README.md

 dynamically at build time by doing a two-phase build.

 In the first phase, we build BoringSSL as normal, with no symbol prefixing.
-Then, using a Go program provided by BoringSSL, we scrape the list of symbols from the build artifacts.
+Then, the build script scrapes the list of symbols from the build artifacts.
 Using this list, we run the build again - the second phase - this time using BoringSSL's symbol prefixing feature.
 We use the artifacts from the second build when performing the final Rust build.

 ### Library names